Undercurrent (manga)

-Undercurrent (アンダーカレント, Andākarento) is a drama manga by manga author Tetsuya Toyoda (豊田 徹也, Toyoda Tetsuya).
-The manga was serialized in Japan by Kodansha in the monthly seinen magazine Afternoon from October 2004 to 2005, and the 11 chapters were collected into a single bound volume.
-A French translation was published by Kana in its collection Made in in 2008.
+Undercurrent (アンダーカレント, Andākarento) is a Japanese manga series written and illustrated by Tetsuya Toyoda.
+It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from August 2004 to August 2005.
+Kodansha collected its chapters in a single tankōbon volume.
+A live action film adaptation was released in 2023.

-The story is set in the contemporary Japan, and follows the manager of a public bath Kanae whose husband vanished while traveling.
-The French edition of the manga was widely reviewed, being praised for its dreamlike qualities and calm pace, the richness of its emotions, and its characterization.
+The story is set in contemporary Japan, and follows the manager of a public bath named Kanae Sekiguchi, whose husband vanished while traveling.
+The French edition of the manga was widely reviewed, being praised for its dream-like qualities and calm pace, the richness of its emotions, and its characterization.